KDE/kdesrc-build/README.md

 - Set up the build system and configure source code with your options, if needed
 - Perform the build, if needed
 - Install the module

-The `--stop-on-failure` flag causes kdesrc-build to stop the first time a module fails to build, in case there are missing dependencies.
-If not set, kdesrc-build would otherwise try to build all the modules even if some fail.

 Hopefully everything will go well the first time, and kdesrc-build will be able to download and build all of the modules that you ask for. :)